niamh-d/niamh-d/README.md

 👩‍💻 Earlier this year (2024), I completed the [Full Stack Web Development Bootcamp](https://codeop.tech/coding-bootcamp/) at [CodeOp.tech](https://codeop.tech/), where we built both front-end projects with Vue.js and React.js and full stack projects with Express.js and MySQL.

-🕵️‍♀️ I have recently also completed the [Associate Data Analyst in SQL career track](https://www.datacamp.com/tracks/associate-data-analyst-in-sql) with DataCamp.
+🕵️‍♀️ I also this yearcompleted the [Associate Data Analyst in SQL career track](https://www.datacamp.com/tracks/associate-data-analyst-in-sql) with DataCamp.

 👩‍🎓 I have also earned 3 course certificates from Udemy for completing the following courses: